MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 > [!NOTE]
 >As of now, the SubType OriginalImage replaces the role of LandscapeImageMedia as the default image for AssetGroup of Audience Campaign.

-You are only required to provide an OriginalImage asset i.e., this field must contain one image asset with [subType](#images-subtype) set to OriginalImage.
-The recommended dimensions for the OriginalImage are 1200 width x 628 height.
-Optionally you can include additional asset links, i.e., one image asset for each supported sub type.
-For any image asset sub types that you do not explicitly set, Microsoft Advertising will automatically create image asset links by cropping the OriginalImage.

-> [!NOTE]
-> If this field is set (not empty), then [Landscape Image Media Id](#landscapeimagemediaid) and [Square Image Media Id](#squareimagemediaid) are both ignored.

 The image assets are represented in the bulk file as a JSON string.
 Nine images are included in the example JSON below, and only the OriginalImage `subType` is not cropped.
 The `id` is a property of the asset, whereas the `cropHeight`, `cropWidth`, `cropX`, `cropY`, and `subType` are properties of the asset link i.e., the relationship between the asset and the ad.
-For more details see [cropHeight](#images-cropheight), [cropWidth](#images-cropwidth), [cropX](#images-cropx), [cropY](#images-cropy), [id](#images-id), and [subType](#images-subtype) below.

 ```json